amit0523/avoid-cplusplus-in-networking-software-and-use-c-language/README.md

 6. There is no need of C++ string class in networking software because in networking software, we deal with bytes and not strings.

 7. Now, C++ supporters will say that code can be managed better in C++ because the code and the data live together in a class.
 Even C code can be managed well.
 Linux kernel has around 30 million lines of code and it is all in C and it is managed well.
 So, large C code bases can be managed well.
-I have mostly worked in the networking domain and I have used only C (and no C++) and the total lines of code were in hundreds of thousands, even then the code base was managed well.
-In a company, it is not that any developer can write/change any code and check it in, first the code has to go through reviews (by 3-4 peer developers and the team lead) and then some testing and only then it will be allowed to be checked in, so C code base can be managed well.
+I have worked mostly in the networking domain and I have used only C (and no C++) and the total lines of code were in hundreds of thousands, and even then the code base was managed well.
+In a company, it is not that any developer can write/change any C code and check it in, but actually the code goes through reviews (by 3-4 team members and the team lead) and then some testing and only then it is allowed to be checked in.
+So, C code base can be managed well.

 8. There is no need (or not much need) of handling files in networking software.